wissemgrari/memory-game/README.md

 # Install dependencies for server
 npm install

-# Install dependencies for client
+# Install dependencies for frontend
 npm run client-install

 # Run the client & server with concurrently